 - <item> It is used to create a single item in the menu.
 It also contains nested <menu> element in order to create a submenu.

 - <group> It is optional and invisible for <item> elements to categorize the menu items so they can share properties like active state, and visibility.

 If we want to add a submenu in menu item, then we need to add a <menu> element as the child of an <item>.
 Below is the example of defining a submenu in a menu item.

 In android, we have three types of Menus available to define a set of options and actions in our android applications.
 The Menus in android applications are the following:

 - Android Popup Menu

-Android Popup Menu – Android Popup Menu displays a list of items in a vertical list which presents to the view that invoked the menu and useful to provide an overflow of actions that related to specific content.
+Android Options Menu is a primary collection of menu items in an android application and is useful for actions that have a global impact on the searching application.
+Android Context Menu is a floating menu that only appears when the user clicks for a long time on an element and is useful for elements that affect the selected content or context frame.
+Android Popup Menu displays a list of items in a vertical list which presents the view that invoked the menu and is useful to provide an overflow of actions related to specific content.